blakelymayhall/odin-recipes/README.md

 Learned that I accidentially already knew / used some CSS in the past

 What was excersized was using html tags to accomplish writing a barebones website

+## Updated 1/3 after Intro to CSS:

+I learned what CSS was specifically and modified this project to move to an external CSS method as well as add some other things in that I learned from the intro to CSS.
+Its very basic, but that is what I prefer in my recipe sites.